 McGruder Neighbors' Garden

 McGruder Community Garden, tucked behind McGruder Family Resource Center, is a space where neighbors take ownership of their own plots to grow produce for themselves and their families.
-The garden's beautiful infrastructure has been in place since 2009, and in 2014 The Nashville Food Project partnered with McGruder Family Resource Center to increase community participation.
+The garden's beautiful infrastructure has been in place since 2009, and in 2014 The Nashville Food Project began a partnership with McGruder Family Resource Center to increase community participation.
 Hundreds of community members and volunteer groups have since worked together to remove grass from the garden, prepare the raised beds for spring, and restore the adjacent fruit orchard.

 Wedgewood-Houston Neighbors' Garden